DimitryQm/shmtypes/docs/api_offset_ptr.md

 When using `segment_anchor<Tag>`, each process that maps the region must set the base pointer before dereferencing any segment-relative `offset_ptr` stored in that region.
 The base pointer is not stored in the shared bytes; it is process-local state.

+The base pointer must be the base that the `offset_ptr` displacement was defined against.
+In the standard usage pattern for this library, that base is the start address of the mapped view that contains the bytes you are interpreting as the segment.

 If your application spans multiple shared libraries on Windows, be aware that header-only inline statics may be duplicated per module.
 If the segment base is stored as an inline static inside a header and you call `segment_base<Tag>::set()` in one DLL but decode in another DLL, you can end up with inconsistent bases.
 In such deployments, centralize the base storage in a single module or provide an exported setter/getter so every consumer resolves the same base pointer.

 ## Null Representation and the Self-Reference Trade